GreatDeveloper66/react-calculator/README.md

 ```

 ## Configuration
-Describe any environment variables or configurations required.
+port number in environment variables used for deployment

 ## Contributing
 1. Fork the repository